notsniped/discord-snipe-bot/README.md

 (you can get a bot token from making a new application at https://discord.com/developers)

 # Features
-• `/snipe` command to show the most recently deleted message in a channel.
+- `/snipe` command to show the most recently deleted message in a channel.

-• `/editsnipe` command to show the most recently edited message in a channel.
+- `/editsnipe` command to show the most recently edited message in a channel.

+- Deleted and edited message audit logging channel features for server mods. (`/set_audit_channel`)

 ### If you have any new ideas for this bot, or want to report a bug, please make an [issue](https://github.com/notsniped/discord-snipe-bot/issues/new) and we'll get to it.
 If you want to contribute code to our repository, [pull requests](https://github.com/notsniped/discord-snipe-bot/pulls) are appreciated.
 <h6>i use arch btw</h6>